Erik Satie: Last years

-Satie became the focus of successive groups of young composers, whom he first encouraged and then distanced himself from, sometimes rancorously, when their popularity threatened to eclipse his or they otherwise displeased him.
+Satie became the focus of successive groups of young composers, who he first encouraged and then distanced himself from, sometimes rancorously, when their popularity threatened to eclipse his or they otherwise displeased him.
 First were the "jeunes" – those associated with Ravel – and then a group known at first as the "nouveaux jeunes", later called Les Six, including Georges Auric, Louis Durey, Arthur Honegger, and Germaine Tailleferre, joined later by Francis Poulenc and Darius Milhaud.
-Satie dissociated himself from the second group in 1918, and in the 1920s he became the focal point of another set of young composers including Henri Cliquet-Pleyel, Roger Désormière, Maxime Jacob and Henri Sauguet, who became known as the "Arcueil School".
-In addition to turning against Ravel, Auric and Poulenc in particular, Satie quarrelled with his old friend Debussy in 1917, resentful of the latter's failure to appreciate the more recent Satie compositions.
+Satie dissociated himself from the second group in 1918, and in the 1920s became the focal point of another set of young composers including Henri Cliquet-Pleyel, Roger Désormière, Maxime Jacob and Henri Sauguet, who became known as the "Arcueil School".
+As well as turning against Ravel, Auric and Poulenc in particular, Satie quarrelled with his old friend Debussy in 1917, resentful of the latter's failure to appreciate his recent compositions.
 The rupture lasted for the remaining months of Debussy's life, and when he died the following year, Satie refused to attend the funeral.
 A few of his protégés escaped his displeasure, and Milhaud and Désormière were among those who remained friends with him to the last.

 The First World War restricted concert-giving to some extent, but Orledge comments that the war years brought "Satie's second lucky break", when Jean Cocteau heard Viñes and Satie perform the Trois morceaux in 1916.
 This led to the commissioning of the ballet Parade, premiered in 1917 by Sergei Diaghilev's Ballets Russes, with music by Satie, sets and costumes by Pablo Picasso, and choreography by Léonide Massine.
 This was a succès de scandale, with jazz rhythms and instrumentation including parts for typewriter, steamship whistle and siren.
 It firmly established Satie's name before the public, and thereafter his career centred on the theatre, writing mainly to commission.

-In October 1916 Satie received a commission from the Princesse de Polignac that resulted in what Orledge rates as the composer's masterpiece, Socrate, two years later.
-Satie set translations from Plato's Dialogues as a "symphonic drama".
-Its composition was interrupted in 1917 by a libel suit brought against him by a music critic, Jean Poueigh, which nearly resulted in a jail sentence for Satie.
-When Socrate was premiered, Satie called it "a return to classical simplicity with a modern sensibility", and among those who admired the work was Igor Stravinsky, a composer whom Satie regarded with awe.
+In October 1916, Satie received a commission from the Princesse de Polignac, Winnaretta Singer, funding what Orledge considers the composer's masterpiece, the symphonic drama Socrate (1917–1918).
+A chamber oratorio, it is a musical setting of excerpts from Plato's Socratic dialogues in the eclecticist philosopher and Hegel popularizer Victor Cousin's somewhat lyrical translation.
+Composition was interrupted in 1917 by music critic Jean Poueigh's libel suit and the threat of jail.
+Satie called Socrate "a return to classical simplicity with a modern sensibility" at its premiere.
+Igor Stravinsky, whom Satie admired, praised the work.